-From the car park, continue along the cemented road to a bend in which we will continue straight on in a mule track (CAI 52).
+From the car park, continue along the cemented road to a bend in which we continue straight on in a mule track (CAI 52).
 Continue on this path ignoring some saddles that come off to the right (for example, the crossroads for CAI 58 to the Ferrata del Medale).
-Continue straight on under the walls of Monte San Martino going up a few bends until you reach a saddle where a white sign shows you on the left the aided path of the Vergella (20 'from the parking lot).
+Continue straight on under the walls of Monte San Martino going up a few bends until you reach a saddle where a white sign shows you on the left the il Sentiero Attrezzato della Vergella (20 'from the parking lot).

-We continue the path until we reach a second vertical wall with the appearance of an unexpressed dihedral.
-We will attach it following the chain on the left side.
-We go up the wall and face a traverse to the left.
-Exit the wall and go up a few rocky steps to finish the equipment.
+We continue the path until we reach a second vertical wall with the appearance of a dihedral .
+We will attach it following the chain on the left.
+Go up the wall and face a traverse on the left.
+You come out of the wall and you hike up a few steps untill the end of the equipment.
 Looking up, we begin to see the destination of our itinerary - the Chapel of the Madonna del Carmine.
-Continue through rocky jumps and non-challenging rocks, climb the last steep stretch of path and end the Aided path of the Vergella (1h from the start - approx. 1h 30 'from the parking lot).
+Continue through rocky leaps and rocks not challenging, walk up last steep stretch of path and end the Aided path of the Vergella (1h from the start - approx. 1h 30 'from the parking lot).